Skip to main content

 4. In the dialog box, select the roles and teams that you want to add to the bypass list, then click Add selected.

-Configuring delegated bypass for an organization
+Enabling delegated bypass for an organization

 1. On GitHub, navigate to the main page of the organization.